EHCORE-Open-Source/VSCodeExtension-VerilogAMS/README.md

 # Verilog-AMS Syntax Highlighting README
 The extension is help to parse Verilog-AMS output files *.vams or *.va.
 ## Features
-> Tip: *.vams or *.va data highlighting.
+> Tip: The document *.va and *.vams will apply this extension.
 ## Requirements
+Visual Studio Code
-Support Verilog-A and Verilog-AMS output files.
+Verilog-A or Verilog-AMS runtime environment
 ## Extension Settings
 No context.
 ## Known Issues